Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Root-finding based on Bundle-level Methods

-The gap reduction procedure reduces the optimality gap by a pre-specified ratio, as described in \eqref{eq:opt-06}.
-To satisfy the relative gap criterion in~\eqref{eq:subprob-relative-error} in root-finding, we use a restart scheme in Algorithm~\ref{alg:apl} that further reduces the optimality gap by repeatedly calling Algorithm~\ref{alg:gap-reduce}.
-This method is referred to as the accelerated prox-level (APL) method~\citep{lan2015bundle}).
-However, our implementation has some differences from the original versions.
+To satisfy \eqref{eq:subprob-relative-error}, we develop the APL method (Algorithm~\ref{alg:apl}), which repeatedly calls Algorithm~\ref{alg:gap-reduce} to adjust the bounds $v_k^{\rm L}$ and $v_k^{\rm U}$.
+APL will be used many times in our subsequent development as a subroutine $\Acal(\xbf^0, \bar{l}_0, \eta, \theta, \alpha)$.
+It should be noted that our implementation has some differences from the original APL.
 We terminate the algorithm when either the relative optimality gap~\eqref{eq:subprob-relative-error} or the estimated upper bound of $V(\eta)$ falls below the target threshold.
-Additionally, instead of computing the initial lower bound $\bar{l}_0$ within the APL, we provide it as an input parameter.
-This adjustment allows for a more accurate estimation based on the previous iterations of the line search.
-We develop the complexity of the APL method in the following theorem.
-The proof is entirely similar to the original one in \citet{lan2015bundle}, and we leave it in the appendix. \begin{thm} The total number of iterations of Algorithm~\ref{alg:apl} is bounded by
+Additionally, instead of computing the initial lower bound $\bar{l}_0$ within APL, we provide it as an input parameter to allow a warm start.
+The complexity of Algorithm~\ref{alg:apl} is derived as follows. \begin{theorem} The total number of iterations of Algorithm~\ref{alg:apl} is bounded by , where $\gamma = {(1+\theta)}/{2}$, and $(\bar{u}_0,\bar{l}_0)$ are given in Algorithm~\ref{alg:apl}.
+Additionally, the number of calls to APL gap reduction is bounded by